ZxYsf/BIT_Planning_Envirment/README.md

 So far, ceres is installed on your computer.

-#nlopt
+# nlopt
-In this part, firstly we still need to down load the souce code:
+In this part, firstly we still need to download the souce code:
 ```
 cd ~/Downloads
 git clone --depth 1 --branch v2.5.0 https://github.com/stevengj/nlopt.git